vkruglikov/react-telegram-web-app/docs/README.md

 ▸ **WebAppProvider**(`props`): `ReactElement`<`any`, `string` \| `JSXElementConstructor`<`any`\>\>

-WebAppProvider provide context with WebApp for components and hooks
+WebAppProvider provide context with WebApp for components and hooks.
+Necessary to use only if you want to override `options`

 ```tsx
 import { WebAppProvider } from "@vkruglikov/react-telegram-web-app";